restic/restic/doc/FAQ.md

     Check snapshots, trees and blobs
     Fatal: repository contains errors

 The message means that there is more data stored in the repo than strictly necessary.
 With high probability this is duplicate data.
 In order to clean it up, the command `restic prune` can be used.
-The source of this additional data is not yet known.
+The cause of this bug is not yet known.